Security-Onion-Solutions/securityonion-docs/nids.rst

 ~~~~~~~~~~~~~~~~

 Emerging Threats (ETOPEN/ETPRO)
-  Security Onion includes the Emerging Threats ruleset by default.
+  Security Onion includes the Emerging Threats Open ruleset by default.
 To switch to ET Pro (commercial), edit the Emerging-Threats ruleset and enter your license key in the License Key field.
 Click the green checkmark to save, then apply the SOC state.
 Leave the License Key empty for ET Open (free) rules.

   - Optimized for :ref:`suricata`
   - ET Open is **free**, ET Pro requires a license fee per sensor